JetBrains/intellij-platform-plugin-template/README.md

 This Template project depends on Gradle plugins and external libraries – and during the development, you will add more of them.

-Keeping the project in good shape and having all the dependencies up-to-date requires time and effort, but it is possible to automate that process using [dependabot][gh:dependabot].
+Keeping the project in good shape and having all the dependencies up-to-date requires time and effort, but it is possible to automate that process using [Dependabot][gh:dependabot].

 Dependabot is a bot provided by GitHub for checking the build configuration files and reviewing any outdated or insecure dependencies of yours – in case if any update is available, it creates a new pull request providing [the proper change][gh:dependabot-pr].